anishsarum/kbhub/README.md

 ### Dual Search Architecture

+This approach provides the right tool for the user's intent: instant keyword/tag search for high-specificity lookups, and powerful semantic search for discovery and exploration.

 - **Semantic Mode**: Natural language queries with vector similarity matching
 - **Library Mode**: Tag-based filtering with autocomplete
 - **Real-time Updates**: Debounced search with URL state persistence